Why are Leading Indicators Crucial in Safety Management?

 Lagging indicators refer to events that have already happened and are of historical nature.
 They are easy to identify and capture, but they are not reflective of current activities and they lack predictive power.
 In safety management, the lagging indicators measure accidents and fatalities or other events that have already taken place.

 In contrary, leading indicators concentrate on preventive measures and future performance.
-These indicators predict the trends and therefore give an organization an idea of what is likely to happen.
+These indicators predict the trends and therefore give an organisation an idea of what is likely to happen.
 Therefore the leading indicators can be seen as proactive measurements which allow new adjustments based on results.
 The challenge with leading indicators is to identify and capture them.

 Safety industry wrongly entertains lagging indicators